Student Grievance and Complaint Policy

 Formal Written Complaint Procedure

-- After receipt of the complaint, the President, Chief Compliance Officer (CCO), Chief Operating Officer (COO) or Designee will send a letter or e-mail to the complainant acknowledging receipt of the complaint.
+- After receipt of the complaint, the President, Chief Compliance Officer (CCO), or Designee will send a letter or e-mail to the complainant acknowledging receipt of the complaint.

 Title IX Grievance (i.e., gender discrimination or sexual harassment)

 It is imperative that all Title IX grievances are immediately referred to ACHS’s Title IX coordinator.
-The name, title, email address and direct line of ACHS’s Title IX coordinator can be found on the ACHS website: https://achs.edu/reporting-complaint-form.
+The name, title, email address and direct line of ACHS’s Title IX coordinator can be found on the ACHS Reporting Complaint Form.
 The Title IX coordinator is responsible for managing all Title IX complaints.

 Drug & Alcohol Grievance (relating to a student)

-Grievances of this nature should be referred to the President, CCO or COO using the ACHS Student Feedback Form within 24 hours.
+Grievances of this nature should be referred to the President, CCO, using the ACHS Student Feedback Form within 24 hours.

 Drug & Alcohol Complaint (relating to a staff or faculty member)

-Grievances of this nature should be referred to the President, CCO, COO or Executive Assistant to the President in person or via email within 24 hours.
+Grievances of this nature should be referred to the President, CCO, or Human Resources in person or via email within 24 hours.

 External Complaint to the DEAC or State Agencies

-If the complaint remains unresolved to the student’s satisfaction, he or she may file a formal complaint with DEAC or their appropriate State agency.
+If the complaint remains unresolved to the student’s satisfaction, they may file a formal complaint with DEAC or their appropriate State agency (contact information available online here).

 Students may also contact the Distance Education Accrediting Commission, 1101 17th Street NW, Suite 808, Washington, DC 20036, (202) 234-5100, http://www.deac.org.